OskJondottir/typeSafeReflection/README.md

 # typeSafeReflection

-A tiny library to provide method reflection with compiler checks for Java.
+A tiny library to provide method reflection with compile time type checks for Java.

 ## Usage